-FIG. 6: Text mixing results for a single-author corpus.
-Here, $\alpha$ was measured for differing refinements of the Egyptological fiction compendium/text "The complete historical romances of Georg Ebers" into sub-texts.
-All insets, color-coding, and labels are consistent with those from the English presentation in Fig. 4, whose caption possesses full descriptions of all axes and plotted data.
-(Left) Each series is considered a separate text.
-(Middle) Each volume of each series is considered a separate text.
-(Right) Each word (the extremal refinement, see Materials and Methods) in the compendium is considered a separate text.
-Note that in the upper right insets, $\alpha$ decreases overall with each refinement (as by definition it must), and that there appears to be an optimal refinement for producing a text mixing model, likely close to the scale of volumes.
+FIG. 7.
+(Color online) Text mixing results for a single-author corpus.
+Here α was measured for differing refinements of the Egyptological fiction compendium-text The Complete Historical Romances of Georg Ebers into subtexts.
+All insets, color coding, and labels are consistent with those from the English presentation in Fig. 5, whose caption possesses full descriptions of all axes and plotted data.
+Left: Each series is considered a separate text.
+Middle: Each volume of each series is considered a separate text.
+Right: Each word (the extremal refinement, see Sec.
+IV) in the compendium is considered a separate text.
+Note that in the upper right insets, α decreases overall with each refinement (as by definition it must) and that there appears to be an optimal refinement for producing a text mixing model, likely close to the scale of volumes.